 Desistance from crime: understanding how and why people stop offending, and the relationships (professional and personal) and societal conditions which enable processes of desistance and community reintegration;

 Electronic monitoring: understanding the uses of tagging and tracking technologies in criminal justice;

-Social innovation, the arts and their interfaces with criminal justice: using social innovation and sociological theories of change, desistance scholarship theories of change, leadership studies, public criminology, citizen science and co-production, and other cognate bodies of knowledge to understand how to better advance positive penal and social change;
+Social innovation, the arts and their interfaces with criminal justice and social justice: using social innovation and sociological theories of change, desistance scholarship theories of change, leadership studies, public criminology, citizen science and co-production, and other cognate bodies of knowledge to understand how to better advance positive penal and social change;

 Sociology, especially the sociology of punishment, the sociologies of work and the professions, and sociology of deviance;

 Creative and comparative research methods, including conducting comparative research and using ethnography, as well as exploring the uses of participative and creative methods, for example, involving service users, practitioners, students and communities in co-design, co-production, citizen science, appreciative inquiry, music, the arts and visual methods, and other participative forms of knowledge production and exchange.